 In this article, I'm going to share everything you need to know to adopt Agile Marketing in your organization.
 This is the roadmap we wish we had a year ago!

 Agile Marketing is a marketing approach inspired by the values and principles of Agile software development.

-Right now, marketing is going through its own Agile rennaissance in response to rapdily changing markets.
+Right now, marketing is going through its own Agile renaissance in response to rapidly changing markets.
 Media is evolving quickly and media consumption changes often.

 Annual marketing plans simply don't get the job done anymore.
 Too much can change in one year for even the most well-thought plan to remain relevant.

 Plus, data provides more insights and is more accessible than ever before.
 We're at the point where speed and agility in marketing is not only possible -- it's practical.